Next.js + Capacitor walkthrough

 npm run build

 Now relaunch the app on your device.
-It will detect the new version, download it, and apply it on the next restart.
+It will detect the new version, download it, and apply it on the next cold launch by default.

 That's it — your first OTA update is live.
 No app store submission, no review wait.